sghiassy/StateKit/README.md

 ## StateKit is NOT a Finite State Machine

-The Finite-State-Machine pattern ([FSM](http://en.wikipedia.org/wiki/Finite-state_machine)) is an excellent and well proven pattern - but StateKit is not a traditional FSM but it is a type of FSM well suited for application development.
+Statekit is a type of [Finite State Machine](http://en.wikipedia.org/wiki/Finite-state_machine) but not a FSM in the classical sense.

-FSMs manage application state as a graph - StateKit manages state as a tree.
+FSMs manage state as a graph - StateKit manages state as a tree.
 And while all trees are graphs, not all graphs are trees.
 This distinction, while subtle, is important.

-For example, in a graph any node can directly point to any other node.
-Conversely in a tree, getting from one node to another requires traversing the tree by passing through the least-common-anscetor.
-This traversal has great properties for application development.
+Additionally State Kit adds event logic and tree traversal logic that allows for rapid application development.

-With experience you will be able to recognize which problems are better represented in a StartTree vs. a FSM.
+With experience you will be able to recognize which problems are better represented in a StartChart vs. a Finite State Machine.

-If you are looking for a Finite State Machine in the traditional sense see these repos:
+If you are looking for a Finite State Machine in the classical sense see these repos:
 - [TransitionKit](https://github.com/blakewatters/TransitionKit)
 - [StateMachine](https://github.com/luisobo/StateMachine)

-## Usage

-To run the example project, clone the repo, and run `pod install` from the Example directory first.

-## Requirements

-none

 ## Unit Tests